himanshkumar/azure-hadoop/README.md

 # Hadoop1-Azure
 ##TO SETUP HADOOP CLUSTER ON AZURE##
+## We assume that you have cloned the git repo
 $ cd Hadoop1-Azure/hadoop-setup/

 ##If you want to install and login Azure ##